iqbal-lab-org/pandora/README.md

 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/rmcolq/pandora)

-We highly recommend that you download a containerized image of Pandora.
+You can also download a containerized image of Pandora.
 Pandora is hosted on Dockerhub and images can be downloaded with the
 command: